-There is no prescriptive or 'one size fits all' approach to forming or refreshing a captive board, but this Guide, produced by Airmic in partnership with Aon, has been designed as a resource for individuals currently serving as directors on captive boards or considering an appointment in the future.
-The Guide also contains valuable information for captive managers and captive owners when they are considering new appointments to the board.
+There is no prescriptive or 'one size fits all' approach to forming or refreshing a captive board, but this guide has been designed as a resource for individuals currently serving as directors on captive boards or considering an appointment in the future.
+The guide also contains valuable information for captive managers and captive owners when they are considering new appointments to the board.